If you work in DNA/RNA and molecular research, listening to podcasts can be a fun and useful way to learn new skills and gather new information.

 Here, we explore seven podcasts to help you better understand topics around DNA/RNA and molecular research and have fun doing it.

-This weekly podcast spotlights leading scientists about business and technical topics.
+This weekly podcast spotlights leading scientists talking about business and technical topics.
 You will find insightful interviews in their archives, including one with Ian Wilmut from Edinburgh University.
 He talks about advancements in molecular research with another panelist, John C. Chaput, from Arizona State University, who explores a topic about evolution.

 Vincent Racaniello, a professor in microbiology and immunology at Columbia University, produces this podcast.
-The professor covers topics regarding Virology, Microbiology, and Parasitism.
+The professor covers topics on Virology, Microbiology, and Parasitism.
 He also invites experts in these fields to expound intriguing papers and microbiological issues.

 Christopher Scott hosts this podcast describing the background and technological advances in stem research, including increasingly popular applications for dried blood microsampling.
 He also addresses ethical issues affecting the study of stem cells.